 When I finally reached the lighthouse, I was met with a friendly hello from a lady laying out in the sun.
 She told me the Ozone Cafe was open if I wanted anything.
 Stupid question – soup, cheese and pickle sandwiches and a much appreciated cup of tea helped me to celebrate the end of my 52-day walk all the way from Dover.
 I had finally achieved my goal of walking the length of the country, and wild camping every night.

 Once I was back at Sandwood Bay, I camped on a lovely piece of grass that had been carefully mown by the sheep.
 The sheep weren’t too happy I was there, but I had great views out to sea and of the beach below me.
-The funny thing was that I had no sense of rain coming, but it started as soon as I was sorted.
+The funny thing was that I had no sense of rain coming, but it started as soon as I was sorted and in the tent.
 It was just an odd bit of drizzle, so I could still sit with the tent doors open for a view and some fresh air.
 It didn’t last long, and I was rewarded with a gorgeous sunset over the sea.

 I fell asleep with the sound of the waves breaking on the beach, and the feeling that I shouldn’t have eaten quite so much chocolate.